iljapavlovs/country-phone/rabbitmq/RabbitMq.md

 * **Fanout:** A fanout exchange routes messages to all of the queues that are bound to it.
 * **Topic:** The topic exchange does a wildcard match between the routing key and the routing pattern specified in the binding.
 * **Headers**: Headers exchanges use the message header attributes for routing.

+* The application will automatically
+    * connect to RabbitMQ and
+    * **create an Exchange,  a Queue and a Binding with this name will be created on Rabbit MQ server (broker), if it doesn’t exist yet.**